CodeMorera/drumKit/README.md

 # drumKit
-A project to learn more about eventListeners
+A project to learn more and implement switch statements.